terezaokalova/acoustic_modem/README.md

 ## Bottlenecks and Next Steps

 While current implementation includes error detection (CRC-8) and error correction (Hamming codes), they're disabled by default due to several persisting problems that need to be addressed:

-### Expanding to Higher M-ary Settings

-I tried higher-order M-ary FSK modulation (8-FSK and 16-FSK) to achieve even greater speed improvements, but encountered limitations likely related to frequency resolution and possible spectral leakage, causing the decoding to fail.
-Other DSP techniques like adaptive equalization or better filtering could make these higher-order schemes more viable in future iterations.
-Alternativelly, different modulation approaches like Phase Shift Keying (PSK) or Quadrature Amplitude Modulation (QAM) might work.

 ### Hamming